 45. Be savvy with your chargers

 There’s nothing worse than having a bag full of cables and charging wires!
 A lot of devices will accept the same charger cable and this is a great way to reduce the number of wires you take.
 For example, my laptop wire will fit my phone and my Go pro, meaning I only need one wire for three devices.
 (I do also have a single USB cable that will plug into an adaptor so I can charge two things at one, but this takes up hardly any room).
-I’d also recommend putting your wires into a small bag or pouch, so they are easy to locate in your bag.
+I’d also recommend putting your wires into a small organiser case, so they are easy to locate in your bag.

 46. Embrace the packing cube!